When to plant Calendula in Baldwin County, GA

 Baldwin County, Georgia is in USDA Hardiness Zone 8b.
 The average last spring frost is March 23 and first fall frost is November 8.

-Baldwin County County sits in USDA Zone 8b.
+Baldwin County sits in USDA Zone 8b.
 Calendula grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Calendula grow in Baldwin County County's climate?
+Can Calendula grow in Baldwin County's climate?

 Your Baldwin County Garden Planner — Free